randymized/malifi/Readme.md

 * matching_files_by_site: All files matching the request, organized by site.
 This object contains one object for each path in the site stack that contains files matching the request.
 The objects are keyed by the site root path.
 Each of those objects are indexed by extension with each attribute being the file's fully qualified name.
 A directory matching the URL will be indexed by a slash.
 A file that matches the request without any extension will be indexed by an empty string.
 This is the full list of files matching the request before being merged to a single object containing the most specific file of each extension.

 * find_files: a method of malifi.
-Given a directory and the name of a resource, finds all files in the given directory of each site that matches resource_name.* or resource_name.
-An object will be returned for which the attributes are named for the file's extension.
-If the file exactly matches the resource name without any extension, the attribute name will be an empty string.
-However, if the resource name exactly matches a directory's name, the attribute's name will be a slash.
-Each attribute's value will be the file's fully-qualified name.
+Given a directory and the name of a resource, finds all files in the given directory of each site that matches `resource_name.*` or `resource_name`.
+An object will be returned that maps file extensions to file names.
+If a file's name exactly matches the resource name, the attribute name will be an empty string unless the matching name is that of a directory, in which case the name will be indexed by a slash.
-Where there are resources with the same extension in different sites of the site stack, the result will include the most specific file for each extension.
-The find_files method will also add malifi.matching_files_by_site (see below).
+Where there are resources with the same extension in different sites of the site stack, the result for each extension will include the file which from the most specific site containing a file with that extension in the site stack.
+The find_files method will also add malifi.matching_files_by_site to `req.malifi`(see below).

-* matching_files_by_site: an intermediate object added to malifi by the find_files method.
+* matching_files_by_site: an intermediate object added to malifi by the `find_files` method.
 It contains all the files and directories that match the resource name for each site.
 The find_files method returns an object that merges each site in this object into a single object that references the most specific file of each extension.
-This object, then, exposes all matching files, even those overridden by a more specific one.
+This object references all files found, including those which were overridden by one of the same extension from a more specific one.

 * connect_handler: a link back to the handler that receives requests from Connect.
 Used for reinserting requests, such as for rerouting and partials.

+* next_middleware_layer: the original `next` function that was  passed into Malifi when Malifi first started processing the request.
+Some action handlers may send a different `next` function to action handlers it calls, such as one that calls a series of action handlers.
+Calling this function will cause the request to be forwarded to the next middleware layer even if the normal path might be to pass a request on to the next action handler in a series.

 ## Multiple site support